SkiereszDiego/InkGest/README.md

 - controllers/: contains the controllers that handle requests and responses
 - models/: contains the Mongoose models for the MongoDB collections
 - routes/: contains the Express routes for the API endpoints
 - app.js: the main entry point for the backend application
-- app.js: the main entry point for the backend application
 </details>